 "Reflective surface": any building, hillside, or similar object (other than the flat ground surface) that reflects sufficient sound to affect the sound pressure level readings obtained from a noise source.
-Not included as reflective surfaces are small objects such as trees, posts, chain-linked fences, fire hydrants, vegetation such as bushes and shrubs, or any similar object.
+Not included as reflective surfaces are, excluding small objects such as trees, posts, chain-linked fences, fire hydrants, vegetation (such as bushes and shrubs), or any similar object.

-"Registered": a vehicle is registered when a current registration certificate or certificates and registration plates have been issued for it under the laws of any state pertaining to the registration of vehicles.
+"Registered": a vehicle is registered when a current registration certificate or certificates and registration plates have been issued for it under the laws of any Statestate pertaining to the registration of vehicles.

-"Residential dwelling unit": all land used as specified by the Land-Based Classification Standards (LBCS) Codes 1100 through 1340 and those portions of land used as specified by LBCS Code 6222 used for sleeping in 35 Ill.
+"Residential dwelling unit": all land used as specified by the Land-Based Classification Standards (LBCS) Codes 1100 through 1340; and those portions of land used as specified by LBCS Code 6222 that are used for sleeping (see 35 III.
 Adm.
-Code 901 Appendix A.
+Code 901 Appendix B).